SanDisk iSSD i110 Drive

 Shuki Nir is SanDisk's senior vice president, corporate marketing and general manager of retail.
 Previously, he served as general manager of SanDisk's consumer business.
 Nir joined SanDisk in November 2006 through the acquisition of msystems Ltd. Prior to that, he held sales and marketing positions at Destinator Ltd. and also co-founded and served as chief executive officer of MindEcho.
 Nir earned his bachelor's degree in law and accounting and his master's degree in business administration from Tel Aviv University.

-Thomas Rampone is senior vice president and general manager of the company's Storage Group, which includes SanDisk's Enterprise Storage Solutions (ESS) and Client Storage Solutions (CSS) organizations.
+Thomas Rampone is senior vice president of business initiatives at SanDisk.
 Rampone joined SanDisk from Intel where he served for over twenty seven years in various engineering and executive roles.
 Most recently, Rampone was vice president and general manager of Intel's Non-Volatile Memory Solutions Group where he was responsible for all of Intel's flash memory business including technology and product development, operations and marketing.
 Previously, Rampone served as vice president and general manager for Intel's Channel Platforms Group and the Desktop Boards Business.
 Rampone holds a bachelor's degree in electrical engineering technology from the Oregon Institute of Technology.
 He holds multiple patents in the field of system development.

-Prior to joining SanDisk, Richard served as SVP and chief sales and marketing officer for Freescale since 2007, leading an organization of over 1,000 people with functional responsibilities that included sales, technical support, and corporate, field and segment marketing.
+Henri Richard is SanDisk's senior vice president of worldwide commercial sales & support.
+Prior to joining SanDisk, he served as SVP and chief sales and marketing officer for Freescale since 2007, leading an organization of over 1,000 people with functional responsibilities that included sales, technical support, and corporate, field and segment marketing.
 Prior to Freescale, Richard held various senior executive sales and marketing positions at companies including AMD, WebGain, IBM and Seagate.
 Richard has worked in both the U.S. and Europe, and his experience includes entrepreneurial roles in addition to senior corporate positions.